r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Kiyohime:**

-But I am tremendously impressed by your skill, Lady Swordfighter and {(M) Lord /(F) Lady} Fujimaru.
+But I am tremendously impressed by your skill, Lady Swordfighter and [♂ Lord /♀ Lady] Fujimaru.
 You are both equally wonderful!

 **Musashi:**